 MCP-3 ELISA kit can be used to determine in vitro quantitative levels of monocyte chemotactic protein 3 (MCP3, CCL7, MCP-3) in human serum, plasma, cell culture supernatant and many other biological fluids.
 This assay has a minimum detection limit of < 30.0 pg/ml.

-Monocyte chemotactic protein 3 (MCP3) is now renamed as chemokine (C-C motif) ligand 7 (CCL7), recently purified from human osteosarcoma cell line and is a novel chemokine.
-Due to the fact that CCL7 contains two adjacent N-terminal cysteine residues in its mature protein, it is classified as a CC chemokines subfamily member.
-MCP-3 has the ability to bind and activate a large number of diverse inflammatory cell types via the interaction with multiple leukocyte receptors as well as it’s own receptor.
-Evidence indicates that MCP-3 does indeed use multiple receptors (which includes MCP-1, MIP-1a, RANTES) and can also bind with MIP-1ß receptor as well as other unique binding sites.
-CCL7 can specifically attracts monocytes and regulates macrophage function.
+Monocyte chemotactic protein 3 (MCP3) is now called chemokine (C-C motif) ligand 7 (CCL7), it is purified from human osteosarcoma cell line.
+Due to the fact that it contains two adjacent N-terminal cysteine residues in its mature protein, it is classified as a CC chemokines subfamily member.
+It has the ability to bind and activate a large number of diverse inflammatory cell types via the interaction with multiple leukocyte receptors as well as it’s own receptor.
+Evidence indicates that it does indeed use multiple receptors (which includes MCP-1, MIP-1a, RANTES) and can also bind with MIP-1beta receptor as well as other unique binding sites.
+It can specifically attracts monocytes and regulates macrophage function.
 CCL7 has been shown to interact with MMP2.

-The following MCP-3 ELISA kit is designed for analysing many different diagnostic applications. cDNA cloning of MCP-3 and structural analysis has revealed that it composed of 76 amino acid polypeptide with a molar mass of 8.5 kDa.
+cDNA cloning of MCP-3 and structural analysis has revealed that it composed of 76 amino acid polypeptide with a molar mass of 8.5 kDa.
 It is part of a small family of inflammatory proteins that can be characterized by four conserved cysteine residues and it is located on the human chromosome 17.
 MCP-3 and MCP-1 display 71% a.a. homology, whilst it is also revealed to have 30% a.a homology with RANTES and MIP-1 and these all can activate T-cells, basophils, monocytes and eosinophils.
-MCP3 can also promote the exocytosis of eosinophil granule proteins and stimulates the release of histamine from human basophils.
-This MCP-3 ELISA kit offers a sensitivity level of 30.0 pg/ml and it can be used to measure human samples of biological fluids, serum, plasma and cell culture supernatant.
+It can also promote the exocytosis of eosinophil granule proteins and stimulates the release of histamine from human basophils.

 - Cytokines and chemoattractants in allergic inflammation.
 Mol Immunol.
 (2002) 38 (12-13): 881-5.
 Review.
 Romagnani S.